 the application process, and for access to the online application.
 Applications are accepted for fall only for all programs.
 All applicants must use the online application.

 Applications to M.A. in European and Mediterranean Studies (non-joint degree):

 - February 1: Initial deadline for admissions; priority deadline for financial aid consideration

 - May 1: Final deadline for admissions and financial aid consideration (pending availability)

 For further details, please refer to the GSAS application instructions page for European and Mediterranean Studies.

 - Standardized tests: GRE general test is NOT required -- yes, that is correct.
 GRE IS NO LONGER REQUIRED for the MA in European and Mediterranean Studies.
-TOEFL is required of all applicants who are not native English speakers
+TOEFL or IELTS is required of all applicants who are not native English speakers

 - 3 letters of recommendation, preferably from your professors or academic advisors

 - Statement of Academic Purpose: one statement is required.
 Please refer to the GSAS application instructions page for a description of each program's required Statement of Academic Purpose.
 Joint applicants do NOT need to write two separate statements of academic purpose.

 - Writing Sample for M.A. in European and Mediterranean Studies (non-joint degree): A writing sample is required.
 It is preferred that it concerns Europe and the Mediterranean.
 It should demonstrate analytical skills and not exceed 10 double-spaced pages.
 Submissions may include an original work for the application, or a course assignment, conference paper, excerpt from a thesis or academic work, or a published article